shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 A short rest is at least 1 hour long total, with no more than 10 minutes of interruption total.

-When you finish a short rest you can spend any number of hit dice.
+When you finish a short rest, you gain the following benefits, in order:

+1. You may spend any number of hit dice.
 You heal for their total maximum value.
-You lose 1 point of exhaustion.
-You can spend sated points up to your Constitution modifier to heal for the amount of sated points spent.
+2. You lose 1 point of exhaustion.
+3. You may spend sated points up to your Constitution modifier to heal for the amount of sated points spent.

 ## Long Rest

 A long rest is at least 8 hours long total, with no more than 1 hour of interruption total.

-When you finish a long rest you can spend any number of hit dice.
+When you finish a long rest, you gain the following benefits, in order:

+1. You may spend any number of hit dice.
 You heal for their total maximum value plus your Constitution modifier.
-Then you regain 1 hit die.
-You lose 4 points of exhaustion.
-Then, if you have no points of exhaustion, you regain 1 hit die.
-You may then spend any number of sated points to heal for the same amount.
-If you were full when you started the long rest, you regain 1 additional hit die and lose an additional 4 points of exhaustion.
+2. You regain 1 hit die.
+3. You lose 5 points of exhaustion.
+4. If you have no points of exhaustion, you regain 1 hit die.
+5. You may spend any number of sated points to heal for the same amount.
+6. If you were full when you started the long rest, you regain 1 additional hit die and lose an additional 5 points of exhaustion.
+7. You recover all spell slots.

 # Eating & Drinking